-If the underwriters exercise in full their option to purchase additional Class A common shares, the pro forma as adjusted net tangible book value per share after this offering would be \$7.01, and the dilution per share to new investors would be \$10.99, in each case assuming an initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions.
+If the underwriters exercise in full their option to purchase additional Class A common shares, the pro forma as adjusted net tangible book value per share after this offering would be \$7.34, and the dilution per share to new investors would be \$10.66, in each case based on the initial public offering price of \$18.00 per share and after deducting the underwriting discounts and commissions.

-The following table summarizes, on the pro forma as adjusted basis as described above, the total number of common shares purchased from us, the total consideration paid and the average price per share paid or to be paid by existing shareholders and by new investors acquiring our Class A common shares in this offering at an assumed initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma as adjusted basis as described above, the total number of common shares purchased from us, the total consideration paid and the average price per share paid or to be paid by existing shareholders and by new investors acquiring our Class A common shares in this offering at the initial public offering price of \$18.00 per share, before

-Shar Purcha Total Considera Average Price
+Shares Total Purchased Consideration

 Number Percent Amount Percent Per Share

-Existing shareholders 39,962,996 85.1%\$ 320,028,545 71.8%\$ 8.01
+Existing shareholders 39,962,996 82.5%\$ 320,028,545 67.7%\$ 8.01

-New investors 7,000,000 14.9 126,000,000 28.2 \$ 18.00
+New investors 8,477,777 17.5 152,599,986 32.3 \$ 18.00

-Total 46,962,996 100.0%\$ 446,028,545 100.0%
+Total 48,440,773 100.0%\$ 472,628,531 100.0%

 The table above assumes no exercise of the underwriters' option to purchase additional Class A common shares.
-If the underwriters exercise in full their option to purchase additional Class A common shares, the percentage of our common shares held by existing shareholders would be decreased to 83.2% of the total number of our common shares outstanding after this offering, and the number of shares held by new investors participating in this offering would be increased to 16.8% of the total number of our common shares outstanding after this offering.
+If the underwriters exercise in full their option to purchase additional Class A common shares, the percentage of our common shares held by existing shareholders would be decreased to 80.4% of the total number of our common shares outstanding after this offering, and the number of shares held by new investors participating in this offering would be increased to 19.6% of the total number of our common shares outstanding after this offering.